vagashkov/homework-repository/final_task/README.md

 ## Project setup
 0. You need Docker Composer to be installed.
 1. Download repository content
-2. Navigate to homework-repository folder.
+2. Navigate to final_task folder.
 3. Enter the command below

 ```